 These men are among those currently in formation with the Oblates of the Virgin Mary in the United States.
 Scroll down for more information on each seminarian.

 Paul hails from Long Beach, CA and is the oldest of four children.
 He earned a B.S. in Computer Science from Cal State Long Beach and worked in web design and development before joining the Oblates in September 2010.
 He also plays the violin, providing music for various church liturgies and has performed with the Long Beach Symphony Orchestra.
-He is now in his third year of formation with the Oblates.
+He is now in his novitiate year of formation with the Oblates.

 “This is a house of Mary.
 For me, it all started with Mary.
 It is all too fitting that I am here with her.”